adomokos/climb_that_mountain/blog/2017/05/bit_shifting_in_ruby.md

 => "1111011"
 ```

-This is the exact same string representation as the one in the image above, where you can see the third bit is turned off by represented with a zero.
+This is the exact same string representation as the one in the image above, where the third bit is turned off and represented with a zero.

 I'd like to keep the `client_id` on the left hand side, but I'd like to reserve bits on the right hand side.
 For the sake of simplicity, I'll keep this as a small number.
 Let's add 5 bits to the right hand side of these bits by using the bitwise left shift operator.